ChallengeSY/nebunoid/manual.md

 ### Gameplay
 At the beginning of each life, the ball starts off slow, making it easy to rebound.
 Hitting the blocks, walls, and the paddle will make it go faster; making it harder to keep the ball in play.

 Some blocks may *explode* upon contact, destroying themselves and adjacent blocks, and potentially triggering chain reactions.
-These blocks are also the only ones that will always be hit by weakened balls.
+These block types and more can be found in the [editor documentation](editor.md).

 As soon as all of the scorable blocks are *eliminated* (from a regular ball's perspective), the level is cleared, bonuses are awarded, and a new level begins.
 The process repeats until either every life is exhausted (although a continue may be used to gain more lives), or until the campaign has been completed.